ularc/zurada/guides/slurm/batch_jobs.rst

 Since these jobs are submitted to the compute partition, we can estimate how they will be scheduled:

-- **CPU usage:** 10 jobs * 1 task * 4 cores = 40 cores total.
-Each node in the compute queue has 128 cores, so all jobs can likely run on a single node.
+- **CPU usage:** 10 jobs * 1 task * 2 cores = 20 cores total.
+Each node in the cpu384g queue has 32 cores, so all jobs can likely run on a single node.

 - **Memory usage:** 10 jobs * 8 GB = 80 GB total.
-Each node in the compute queue has ~515 GB of RAM, so memory is not a limiting factor.
+Each node in the cpu384g queue has ~384 GB of RAM, so memory is not a limiting factor.

 This means the scheduler may place all 10 jobs on the same node, depending on availability and other jobs in the queue.